aftabmustafa/Full_Stack_Web/HTML/HTML - Pesonal site/README.md

 Created a new repo on github to host my very first webpage purely based on just html.
 I know it looks ugly but hey! this is just starting right. the next lesson I am going to learn is CSS.
 See you after learning that.

+So that's it, this project is shifted to my new repo https://aftabmustafa.github.io/Personal_WebPage/ .
+I will continue my work from their.

+Good BYE